GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/nav-mesh-pathfinding/index.md

 **Path found**
 Check if a path has been found.

-**Acceleration property**
-Compare the property value for the acceleration.

-**Angle offset property**
-Compare the property value for the angle offset.

-**Rotation speed property**
-Compare the property value for the rotation speed.

-**Collision shape property**
-Compare the property value for the collision shape.

-**Extra border size property**
-Compare the property value for the extra border size.

-**Maximum speed property**
-Compare the property value for the maximum speed.

-**Rotate object property**
-Check the property value for rotate object.

 **Rotate object**
 Check if the object should rotate when following its path.